Danieleg82/AzureS2SVPN-Overview/README.md

 &nbsp;

-## INTRO OF AZURE VIRTUAL NETWORK GATEWAY
+## AZURE VIRTUAL NETWORK GATEWAY INTRO

 Every VNG in Azure is a logical object composed by 2 underlying **instances**.